-3.1 Hydrological model selection
+15 3.1 Hydrological model selection

 The method of parameters ranges selection (PRS) is designed for most of hydrological models.
 At present, there have been many hydrological models for hydrological processes simulation.
 Considering the climate characteristics of the study area, the Xinanjiang model which is suitable for humid regions was chosen to serve as a hydrological model for the investigation.
-The Xinanjiang model mainly includes three evapotranspiration layers and three runoff components (i.e. surface-, subsurface runoff and groundwater) (Zhao et al., 1980;Zhao, 1992).
+The Xinanjiang model mainly includes three evapotranspiration layers and three runoff components (i.e. surface-, subsurface runoff

+20 and groundwater) (Zhao et al., 1980;Zhao, 1992).
 The surface runoff is routed by the Unit Hydrograph (UH) which is derived from the observed streamflow and, other runoff components are simplified as linear reservoirs (Ju et al., 2009).
 With regard to the Xinanjiang model, there are 10 parameters that should be calibrated.
 The definitions of the parameters are given in Table 2 (Lin et al., 2014;Hao et al., 2015).
 The proposed PRS method is introduced as follows, when a Xinanjiang model is taken as an example.

-3.2 Probability distribution analysis of calibrated parameter value
+25 3.2 Probability distribution analysis of calibrated parameter value

-25 3.2.1 Sample collection of calibrated parameter value
+3.2.1 Sample collection of calibrated parameter value

-In theory, the parameter values calibrated by using a stochastic-based auto-calibration method are not same to each other but obey a certain probability distribution under a reasonable convergence condition (Jiang et al., 2015).
-In order to analyse the probability distribution of parameter values, a stochastic-based auto-calibration is used to calibrate the model, and samples of calibrated parameters values are obtained.
-As far as the sample size is concerned, 100 samples are enough to estimate the probability distribution of calibrated parameter values in the investigation, which is deduced from the results of trial tests as shown in Fig. 2.
-It can be seen that both maximum and minimum E{NS} keep stable when sampling size is greater than 100.
+In theory, the parameter values calibrated by using a stochastic-based auto-calibration method are not same to each other but follow a specific probability distribution under a reasonable convergence condition (Jiang et al., 2015).
+The stochastic-based auto-calibration is used to calibrate the model, and samples of calibrated parameters values are obtained in order to analyse of calibrated parameter values in the investigation, which is deduced from the results of trial tests as shown in Fig. 2.
+It can be seen that both maximum and minimum E{NS} keep stable when sample size is greater than 100.